qdzlug/ironbank-pipeline/.gitlab/issue_templates/IB_AMA_Documentation.md

 <!-- Please provide a brief summary of the person's question -->

 - [ ] This question was answered during the session.
-- [ ] This question requires investigation and will be addressed later.
+- [ ] This question requires investigation and will be addressed outside of the AMA session.
   - [ ] The appropriate issues have been created and linked to this ticket.

 **Follow Up**